emberjs/rfcs/text/0000-template-compiler-api.md

 that converts `<template>` into valid JS syntax _without_ working JS semantics.

 ## Unresolved questions

-> Optional, but suggested for first drafts.
-What parts of the design are still
-> TBD?

-- What TS type to use for the component

-- Is `@ember/template-compiler` the right import path?

-- TODO: audit the other existing arguments we pass through both precompileTemplate and the underlying lower-level template compiler and decide which to keep.

 # Appendix A: Field Access Patterns